polterguy/hyper-core/README.md

 You can also create extension methods as CLR methods if you want to.
 This is easily accomplished by creating a new library type of .Net/Mono project, and add a reference to the project called _"p5.core"_, for then to create a static C# method, in one of your classes, and mark it with the attribute `ActiveEvent`.
-Below is an example of some C# code that would do just that for you.
+Below is an example of some C# code that would do this for you.

 ```csharp
 using System;